k2view-academy/K2View-Academy/articles/09_translations/01_translations_overview_and_use_cases.md

 <p><strong>Match</strong></p>
 </td>
 <td width="472">
-<p>Optional: A regular expression that indicates a restricted format for each value and is applied for manual Translation population only.
+<p>Optional: A Regular expression that indicates a restricted format for each value and is applied for manual Translation population only.
 Ignored for Blob and Auto increment types.</p>
 </td>
 </tr>
 <tr>